-I'll bet you have a number of different lubricants around your shop.
-But which one should you use keep your E3 or E4 operating at its best?
-Two things affect the best choice first, the reason for using the lubricant and second, the environment in which it will be used.
-The basic goal of any lubricant is to reduce friction and to protect the coated parts from corrosion.
-However, when you factor in the amount of dust generated by a CNC Router some lubricants must be avoided.
+You undoubtedly have a number of different lubricants around your shop.
+But which one should you use keep your CNC Router operating at its best?
+The basic purpose of any lubricant is to reduce friction and to protect the coated parts from corrosion.
+However, considering in the amount of dust generated by a CNC Router some lubricants should be avoided.

 Back in the late 1800s, George Cole formulated a lubricant for bicycle chains.
 He called it 3 in 1 and considered it the one product everyone needed to “clean, lubricate and protect” metal machine parts.
 Another phenomenally popular product is WD-40.
 The name literally stands for "Water Displacement, 40th formula."
 Chemist, Norm Larsen, created it while developing a product that would prevent corrosion by displacing water.
 Mineral oil another petroleum distillate has long been used for everything from oiling sewing machines to protecting baby’s bottoms.